dtorres/OLImageView/README.md

-#OLImageView (and OLImage)
+# OLImageView (and OLImage)

-You love GIFs right? so do I!.
-Well, as you may know Apple's implementation of UIImage doesn't support animated GIFs (Booooooo!) and that's what this classes are for.

-This classes are drop-in replacements for UIImage and UIImageView respectively.
+Everybody loves a good GIF.
+Unfortunately, Apple's implementation of UIImage doesn't support animated GIFs.
+OLImage and OLImageView are drop-in replacements for UIImage and UIImageView with really good support for animated GIFs.

-##Why this classes

-When I created this classes there were a bunch of classes that added GIF support but had these issues:

-- They divided evenly the total delay between frames (Yeah, usually GIFs have even delays but when they don't...)
-- Loaded synchronously.
-Which is fine except the process per frame is heavy, and only when finished the image was visible.

-But even having resolved those issues the experience wasn't how we are used to them.
+## Why did we do this?
+There are many other classes to do this already, but they just don't work the way they should.
+Most existing classes:

+- Divide the delay between frames evenly, all the time (even if the file specifies different per-frame delays)
+- Load frames synchronously, which freezes up the main thread (especially when loading large files) and only show anything when all the frames are loaded

-After a little of digging I found out the browsers changed the delays on certain condition.
-Mostly bad encoded GIFs.
-This implementation adopts those conditions to provide a consistent experience with the browsers.
+We tried to fix some of these issues, but we found that the experience still didn't feel quite right.
+After a little of digging, we found out that browsers change the frame delays on certain conditions.
+This implementation adopts these conditions to provide an experience that is consistent with the WebKit rendering of an animated GIF.

-##How to use
+## How to use

-Replace UIImageView for OLImageView and add the header.
+Add the header and replace UIImageView with OLImageView.

 **Example**

-    //Before (in your viewController in this example)
+    // Before (in your View Controller in this example)

 	- (void)loadView
 	{
 		[super loadView];